cdsittampalam/documentation/docs/Qredo Network.md

 sidebar_label: Qredo Network
 ---

-The Qredo network consists of an asset-tracking blockchain secured by a set of consensus-driven MPC (Multiparty Computation) nodes.
+The Qredo network is an institutional grade clearing and settlement network for digital assets.
+Consisting of an asset-tracking blockchain, the Qredo network is secured by a set of consensus-driven MPC (Multiparty Computation) nodes.
 Together, these ensure that Qredo’s open Layer 2 protocol can accelerate any blockchain to achieve near-instant digital asset delivery.
 Digital assets comprise of money in the form of cryptocurrency.

 The Layer 2 characteristics of the Qredo blockchain provide transparency, immutability, and decentralisation.